sparkdq.checks#

 Declarative configuration model for the ColumnLessThanCheck.

-This config defines a row-level comparison between two columns, ensuring that values in smaller_column are strictly less than (or less than or equal to, if inclusive=True) the values in greater_column.
+This config defines a row-level comparison between a column and a Spark SQL expression, ensuring that values in column are strictly less than (or less than or equal to, if inclusive=True) the result of evaluating limit.

-Null values in either column are treated as invalid and will fail the check.
+Null values in either column or the limit result are treated as invalid and will fail the check.

 Column expected to contain smaller (or equal) values.